Home » Natural Human Diet: A Guide to Species-Specific Foods

 9. Dairy

-11. Meat and Dairy Alternatives
+10. Meat and Dairy Alternatives

 Most substitute products are not recommended, as they are not natural, and even less are they appropriate as species-specific foods.
-However there are exceptions:
+However, there are exceptions:

-No: Plant-based alternatives for dairy and meat are mostly made from grains, nuts, soy and legumes like beans, lentils, and chickpeas (see above) with additives that enable the “right” consistency.
+No: Plant-based alternatives for dairy and meat are mostly made from grains, nuts, soy, and legumes like beans, lentils, and chickpeas (see above) with additives that enable the “right” consistency.
 Most of those products are also filled with inflammatory plant oils.

-12. Highly Processed “Foods” and Artificial Additives
+12. Highly Processed “Foods”

 Processed foods such as packaged products like french fries, biscuits, mayonnaise, frozen pizza, ice cream, chewing gum, and the like are to be avoided and are clearly not natural foods – or foods at all.
 The ingredients are often isolated substances that are “mixed” together to make them palatable to us.
 In addition, there are often synthetic additives and stabilizers, which are to be avoided completely.